CoregoLabs/Proposal/README.md

 ### Project Details

 The project essentially consists of four parts that will create a cohesive application.
-In the following sections each of them are described in great detail.
+In the following sections, each of them is described in great detail.

 #### Coretime Abstractions